 34g organic corn syrup

-- 1 vanilla bean or 3tsp vanilla paste
+1 vanilla bean or 1 TBS vanilla paste*

-Combine sugar, skim milk powder and tapioca starch.
+Combine sugar, non-fat milk powder, and tapioca starch.
 Mix milk and cream in a large bowl.
 Whisk in the dry ingredients until there are no lumps.
-Thoroughly incorporate the corn syrup, being sure to scrape all of it into the bowl.
+Thoroughly incorporate the corn syrup.
 Add the vanilla bean pod (if using).

-Give the gelato a quick stir with an immersion blender or whisk then process in an ice-cream maker according to the manufacturer’s instructions.
+Blend in vanilla seeds or extract with an immersion blender or whisk.
+Process in an ice-cream maker according to the manufacturer’s instructions.
 The gelato is finished when it reaches the consistency of soft serve ice cream (about 20-30 minutes on most machines) Scoop into a container, place a piece of plastic wrap or parchment paper on the surface and freeze until firm (4 hours minimum)